PAROT TAROT SPAIN SUMMER 2019

 Over four nights in October John gave readings to 24 pre-booked guests in a small cabana curated with artwork and artefacts.
 I greeted the guests on arrival with drinks and refreshments and led them down to the cabana at the time of their reading.
 We produced personalised sheets recording the reading, custom artwork and a zine for guests to take away.
 With elements of a candle-lit art soireé, informal social gathering and personalised divination, realised in a contemporary, queer witchy aesthetic, this is an innovation on the conventional formula for fortune telling.

-We want to bring this concept to Ibiza in August 2019.
+We want to bring this concept to Ibiza and Sitges in August 2019.

 We offer a curated evening of divination for a limited number of guests in a curated space with artwork and artefacts available for sale.
 Parot Tarot can take place in a terrace or garden of a small hotel, restaurant or bar,.
 We can also come to a villa for an evening of divination, entertainment and enlightenment for a party of guests.